How to Silence Your Inner Critic (And Why It's Been Trying to Help You All Along)

 In Internal Family Systems therapy, often called IFS or parts work, the inner critic is understood as a protector part.
 Not the enemy.
 A younger, frightened piece of you doing a very exhausting job it was never supposed to do forever.

-Why Positive Thinking Doesn't Quiet the Inner Critic
+Why Positive Thinking Doesn't Quiet Negative Self Talk from the Inner Critic

 When people try to quiet the inner critic through affirmations or reframing alone, the voice often gets louder.
 There’s a neurological reason for that.

 Your nervous system is wired to prioritize threat.
-When a critical thought carries real emotional charge, the body responds as if the threat is real.
-That's simply how the brain is designed.
+When a critical thought carries real emotional charge, the body responds as if the threat is real—even though the inner critic often distorts your perception of reality.
+That’s simply how the brain is designed.

 Trying to think your way out of a somatic experience is like trying to logic your way out of a panic attack.
+When the nervous system is activated, regaining control and focus becomes especially challenging.
 The body has to be part of the equation.
-This is something the therapists at our Horsham practice come back to again and again, whether we're doing parts work, EMDR, or somatic work with clients across Montgomery County and throughout Pennsylvania.
+This is something the therapists at our Horsham practice come back to again and again, whether we’re doing parts work, EMDR, or Somatic Experiencing with clients across Montgomery County and throughout Pennsylvania.

 How to Actually Silence Your Inner Critic

-The honest answer: the goal isn't necessarily to silence it permanently.
-The goal is to stop letting it run your life unchecked.
+The honest answer: the goal isn’t necessarily to silence it permanently.
+The goal is to stop letting it run your life unchecked and to acknowledge its presence with empathy and self-compassion, like you would for a friend.
+This is a wonderful step toward personal growth.

 These are the approaches we use with clients at Reclaim Therapy, drawing on IFS, EMDR, and Somatic Experiencing: